Five Lessons on the Federal Judiciary

 Judicial activists don’t call ticky-tack fouls when the game is on the line.
 They argue that the Constitution and statutory law might set the game’s rules, but those rules are open to interpretation.
 What, for instance, does freedom of speech mean?
 Can someone yell fire in a crowded theater?
 Burn the flag?
 Kneel before the national anthem?
 Write a profane letter to teammates criticizing their coach?
 All but the most fervent civil libertarian or anarchists would agree there are some limits to what we can and cannot say.
 Where to draw that line requires discretion, which is what judges exercise.

 Judicial activists interpret rules in context.
 For instance, the 2nd Amendment says, “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 Let’s leave aside what the Founders meant by a “well regulated Militia” and look at how advancements in weaponry have changed the meaning of “bearing arms.”
 Around the time of the Revolution, a good soldier could get off three muskets rounds per minute.
 The deadliest weapon in terms of firepower was the cannon, which could be fired four times per minute.
 Today, AR-15s can fire 45 rounds per minute, and the deadliest weapon in the U.S. arsenal is the B83 thermonuclear bomb, which yields 1.2 megatons of TNT.
-The consequences of bearing arms are much different today than when Revolutionaries shot musket balls with flintlock rifles; I don’t know anyone who thinks it a good idea for their neighbors to have a thermonuclear bomb in their backyard.
+The consequences of bearing arms are much different today than when Revolutionaries shot musket balls with flintlock rifles; I don’t know of anyone who thinks it a good idea for their neighbors to have a thermonuclear bomb in their backyard.
 For activists, context matters.

 Judicial activism is the preferred legal philosophy of liberals and Democrats.